May 10, 2026

 Cognitive skills are the essential mental abilities that help us learn, think, solve problems, and navigate complex situations.
 For those in talent acquisition and HR, properly evaluating these skills is crucial for placing candidates in roles where they can succeed.

-Features and Benefits:
+Features

-Cognitive skills include several key mental capabilities:
+Cognitive skills include several key mental capabilities.

 • Information Processing: How quickly and effectively someone can understand and use new information